FortiEDR

 Solution

-FortiEDR is designed to only start an IoT Device Scan if the following prerequisites are met:
+FortiEDR is designed only to start an IoT Device Scan if the following prerequisites are met:

 1. At least five Collectors reside in the same subnet with the same external (e.g. WAN) IP address.